BlackBeltTechnology/pandino/README.md

   "Bundle-Activator": "./strings.js"
 }
 ```
+The "Bundle-SymbolicName" attribute **SHOULD** contain a leading package scope, bundle name, and any number of
+additional segments in order to reduce potential conflicts!

 > The "Bundle-Activator" value is "./strings.js", assuming our bundler tool's output was that file, which has been built
   from `index.ts`.